federico-maria-ferrara/retowuest.github.io/publications.md

 Paper prepared for presentation at the Annual General Conference of the European Political Science Association, Milan, June 22-24, 2017.
 Co-authored with Philipp Broniecki and Lucas Leemann.

+**Legislator Income and Voting Behavior**
+Paper prepared for presentation at the Annual Meeting of the American Political Science Association, Philadelphia, September 1-4, 2016.
+Co-authored with Jan Rosset.

 **Party Pressure in Roll Call Votes**
 Paper prepared for presentation at the Annual Meeting of the American Political Science Association, Washington, D.C., August 28-31, 2014.
 Co-authored with Simon Hug.

+**Who Represents the Poor?
+Evidence from Swiss Direct Democracy**
+Paper prepared for presentation at the UNIGE-Princeton workshop “Democratic representation in an era of rising economic inequality”, Geneva, June 23-24, 2014.
+Co-authored with Anouk Lloren.

 **Ideological Positions of Party Switchers**
 Paper prepared for presentation at the Annual Conference of the Midwest Political Science Association, Chicago, April 12-15, 2012.
 Co-authored with Simon Hug.